evrimozcelik/microservices-latency-analysis/README.md

 The application can be deployed as monolith or microservices with the use of JVM parameter spring active profile.

 ## 3.1 Deploy the Application as Monolith
 Default spring profile works as monolith application.

-## 3.1 Deploy the Application as Monolith
 In order to make the application work as monolith application, please run it with no spring active profile parameter.
 The following yaml file takes care of this.

 ```bash
 $ kubectl create -f monolith-deployment.yaml